-Route main harness across front of unit to the resistor and blower motor.
-Route blue clutch wire over evaporator and out through hole in firewall above the unit.
+Route the main harness across front of unit to the resistor and blower motor.
+Route blue clutch wire over evaporator and out through the hole in the firewall above the unit.
 Secure ground from the blower motor using (1) $\#10 \times \%$ " hex head Tek screw.
+Also secure ground wire from electrical servo motor to the center brace using (1) #10 tek screw.
+Refer to the wiring diagram for proper connections.